EVORA: Deep Evidential Traversability Learning for Risk-Aware Off-Road Autonomy: Evaluation of Risk-Aware Planners

 \subsection{Navigation Performance}

-The benchmark results can be found in Fig.~\ref{fig:sim_benchmark}, where we compare the proposed \cvardyn{} against \cvarcost{}~\cite{wang2021adaptive}, WayFAST~\cite{Gasparino2022wayfast} that uses the expected traction and the technique in~\cite{cai2022risk} that assumes the nominal traction while adjusting the time cost with the CVaR of linear traction.
+We compare the proposed \cvardyn{} against \cvarcost{}~\cite{wang2021adaptive}, WayFAST~\cite{Gasparino2022wayfast} that uses the expected traction, and the technique in~\cite{cai2022risk} that assumes the nominal traction while adjusting the time cost with the CVaR of linear traction.
+Note that WayFAST is a vision-based navigation approach that predicts the expected terrain traction from images, but our analysis only focuses on the use of the expected traction values and its impact on the navigation performance.
+We vary the conservativeness of all the methods (other than WayFAST) by changing the quantile $\alpha\in(0, 1]$ for computing the CVaR.
 Overall, we sample $40$ different semantic maps and $5$ random realizations of traction parameters for every semantic map.
 The traction parameters are drawn before starting each trial and remain fixed.
-The takeaway is that the proposed \cvardyn{} achieves better or similar success rate than the other methods when the risk tolerance $\alpha$ is sufficiently low.